waikato-datamining/video-frame-selector/README.md

 # video-frame-selector
-Meta-tool that presents frames from a video to object detection frameworks and uses the predictions to determine whether to use a frame or not.
+Meta-tool that presents frames from a video to image analysis frameworks and uses the predictions to determine whether to use a frame or not.

 ## Installation